aaron-price/sweet-render/README.md

 </html>
 ```

-In your script, pass the sweetRender function an input string using a multiline template literal
+In your script, pass the sweetRender.sweetRender() function an input string using a multiline template literal
 index.js
 ```Javascript
 let some_variable = "aaroncoding";